tejas821/string-calculator/README.md

 - Should handle input with multiple custom delimiters containing special characters

-Feel free to customize this README file according to your preferences and project requirements.
+You are welcome to tailor this README to align with the unique needs and specifications of your project.